 This course is ideal for students who are studying Cybersecurity or Computer Engineering.

-Get to know the “dark side“ of cybersecurity and how to use “the force“ for good and the world of white hat hacking.
+Get to know the “dark side“ of cybersecurity and how to use “the force“ for good.
 In this course, the students will learn how to use their computer without exposing it to most of the threats lurking outside, whether this is simple Internet browsing, “innocent“ usage of publicly available Wi-Fi or usage of “secure“ corporate network.

-Cybersecurity is an ever-evolving field with opportunities waiting for everyone with the interest to learn more and develop their skills in this interesting and demanding topic.
+Cybersecurity is an ever-evolving field, as fast as new security measures are created, new threats are being created.
 This course will show the basic steps most of the hackers would go through while compromising the victim’s computers and it will define some interesting known and less known attack vectors and protections against them.

-Students will not only have a chance to compromise many vulnerable machines by using different attack vectors, they will also gain knowledge that will help them protect their computers and networks against the attacks covered in this course.
-The course will also cover some of the latest attacks and methods used in the wild.
-The prerequisite for this course is the understanding of the basics of operating systems, network and web applications.
-Nevertheless, the important concepts will be delivered during the class as a refresher.
+Students will not only have a chance to compromise many vulnerable machines by using different attack vectors, but they will also gain knowledge that will help them protect their computers and networks against common security threats, such as:

-Participants in this course will also complete a Financing Early Stage Start-Ups Workshop and survival Croatian language Workshop.
+The Digital Marketing in Croatia January program also includes a Financing Early Stage Start-Ups Workshop and survival Croatian language Workshop.

 Intended Learning Outcomes & Additional Course Information